High Protein Baked Mac and Cheese Recipe

 Based on 4 servings.
 Nutrition may vary slightly depending on the specific ingredients used.

-With this High Protein Baked Mac and Cheese, you never have to choose between comfort food and clean eating.
+One of our missions at Fitness Food Chef is to combine comfort food and clean eating.
+It sounds difficult but this High Protein Baked Mac and Cheese proves how easy that can be.
 It’s a smart, muscle-friendly meal that satisfies your cravings and fuels your goals.
 Plus, it’s easy to prepare, easy to customize, and guaranteed to be a crowd-pleaser at the dinner table or in your weekly meal prep.